We have exciting plans to rejuvenate Copthorne Recreation Ground

 With the support of Sports and Play Consultancy Ltd we obtained an initial design for the new playground.
 We also obtained plans for a new MUGA (multi use games area) to support various sports including recreational football, basketball and others.

-Since then, we have added plans to provide a new car park at the front of the recreation ground to provide much needed car parking spaces for MUGA users and the village.
+Since then, we have added plans to provide a new car park at the front of the recreation ground in line with the recommendations of the Village Action Plan There will be 14 car parking spaces including 2 disabled bays, to provide much needed car parking spaces for MUGA users and the village.

 It is expected that once completed, it will also provide space for pop-up stalls, so creating the opportunity for mini markets in future too.